FedeDP/libmodule/docs/src/module.rst

 Module
 ======

-Module API denotes libmodule interface functions that can be found in <module/module.h> header. |br|
+Module API denotes libmodule interface functions to manage each module lifecycle. |br|
 It is splitted in two APIs.

 .. _module_easy: